 Customizing your application using widgets

 The Genero Browser Client (GBC) comes with built-in widgets that define the user interface.
-If a built-in widget does not meet your needs, you can extend the widget.
+If a built-in widget does not meet your needs, you can extend or override the widget.

 To create or extend GBC widgets, you require some knowledge of JavaScript.